live-keys/livekeys/doc/pages/projects.md

 ## Active Files

-When opening a project folder, Live CV expects a similar structure to the above to be present.
+When opening a project folder, Livekeys expects a similar structure to the above to be present.
 It will look to set the active file automatically, by first looking for the main.qml, then looking for a .qml file that starts with a lowercase letter.
 After a project is loaded, the user can change the active file manually using the project view.
-In terms of behavior, there's a few differences between active files and other files within a Live CV project.
+In terms of behavior, there's a few differences between active files and other files within a Livekeys project.
 Unless they are monitored, they support palettes, injection and binding, and the application is updated during code changes without requiring to save the file.

 ## Monitored Files

-Monitored files within a Live CV project are files selected by the user that Live CV monitors in the back for changes.
+Monitored files within a Livekeys project are files selected by the user that Livekeys monitors in the back for changes.
-These files can be modified externally and as soon as they are saved, Live CV will pick up on their changes and recompile the project.
+These files can be modified externally and as soon as they are saved, Livekeys will pick up on their changes and recompile the project.

 ![](../src/images/user_project_1.gif)